scala/scala-lang/blog/_posts/2025-03-24-evolving-scala.md

 There are of course ongoing issues, especially around IDE support and the learnability of the ecosystem, and there will always be concerns about tooling, compatibility, and migration cost as a language evolves.
 But Scala has no choice but to move forward if it is to maintain its appeal and relevance in the years to come.

-# Where Scala Stands Today
+# Where Scala stands today

 Although the hype has died down, popularity-wise Scala is about where it has always been: not quite in the mainstream, but with far greater adoption than more niche languages.
 For example, the RedMonk Language Rankings had Scala in [14th place in 2014](https://redmonk.com/sogrady/2014/06/13/language-rankings-6-14/) and [still in 14th place 10 years later in 2024](https://redmonk.com/sogrady/2024/09/12/language-rankings-6-24/).